MaxChip101/salsa_te/README.md

 # salsa_te
-tui text editor i made in python
+tui text editor i made to have a gui like ide editor but in a tui and a text editor